oneconcern/datamon/docs/proposals/diamond-design.md

 Committing a bundle to metadata involves a critical section that _must_ be protected from concurrency.

-1. From splits aggregation down to bundle metadata creation.
+1. From aggregation of splits down to bundle metadata creation.
 Diamond is marked in the `committing` state.
 2. The bundle has been created and is readily available for use.
 Diamond is marked in the `done` state.

+Constraints:
 * Under normal conditions, commit occurs from the `initialized` state
 * Attempting a concurrent commit while in `committing` fresh state is rejected
 * Attempting a concurrent commit while in `committing` stale state, the lock timestamp is refreshed and commit may proceed